rpcbind - universal addresses to RPC program number mapper

 Terminating rpcbind with SIGKILL prevents the warm-start files from being written.

-All RPC servers are restarted if the following occurs: rpcbind crashes (or is killed with SIGKILL) and is unable to write the warm-start files; rpcbind is started without the –w option after a graceful termination.
+All RPC servers are restarted if the following occurs: rpcbind crashes (or is killed with SIGKILL) and is unable to to write the warm-start files; rpcbind is started without the –w option after a graceful termination.
 Otherwise, the warm start files are not found by rpcbind.